Updated

 2.3.
 Accident

-- he was not acting negligently; and,
+- you were not acting negligently; and,

 Shooting at an unoccupied vehicle or building can result in prison time

 Shooting at an unoccupied vehicle or building is a wobbler offense.
-This means it can be charged as either a California misdemeanor or a felony.
+This means it can be charged as either

 If charged as a misdemeanor, the crime is punishable by imprisonment for up to one year in the county jail.